angel-zh/typing-fruits-game/README.md

 - start the game when I'm ready to play
 - see the timer/countdown
 - type the prompt shown on the screen with my keyboard
-- advance to the next level
+- advance to the next level after successful match
 - see the "game over" screen
 - see the fruit(image) that I've collected after each level
 - advance to Part II (Bonus Level) of the game once I clear all levels in Part I